 - This tour meets at the operator's office in Seward.
 Fully detailed instructions are included on your finalized ticket vouchers.

 - This tour is not wheelchair or limited mobility accessible.
 Guests should be very active and comfortable hiking 8.2 miles/over 4000 feet of elevation in one day.
 You should be prepared for stronger sunlight/heat than you may expect, sudden weather/temperature changes, and potentially snow on portions of the trail.
 Please be aware that there are no bathrooms in the backcountry, and you will have to "go" outside in nature.
 Facilities are available before and after the tour.

 Is this tour suitable for young children?

-This tour is not recommended for children under the age of 10 years old.
-Children that are currently highly active or involved in rigorous activities may book this tour.
+This tour is not recommended for children under 10.
+Children that are highly active or involved in rigorous activities may book this tour.
 Please carefully review the details of this listing before reserving tickets for any children in your party.

 Can I bring a backpack?

 Backpacks, small bags, and purses are allowed on this tour.
 You will want a bag that can comfortably carry your water, snacks, and personal items.

 Can I bring my own food or drink?